|

 112. segment

-one of several parts or pieces that fit with others to constitute a whole object
+one of several parts that fit with others to make a whole

 113. sequestrate